 Doing M&A and getting financing is particularly tough in the current market, and there is no silver bullet financing or deal structure.
 In our opinion, good companies can be bought at a discount with good negotiations, and good companies will get funding.
 If you decide to use an earn-out, use it with caution and manage the process after closing.

 Sign up for our newsletter to get valuable insights and the latest perspectives on how Nordic software companies can scale faster.
-Learn how to improve sales processes, develop your management team, optimize pricing and accelerate through acquisitions.
+Learn how to improve sales processes, develop your management team, optimize pricing, due diligence and accelerate through acquisitions.